Listed stock corporations are obligated to issue and publish annual Corporate Governance Statements, including for the Group.

 The foundations of Jungheinrich’s entrepreneurial activity are the company’s quest to create value as a family-owned business, the clear and balanced distribution of tasks, authorities and responsibilities among the company’s corporate bodies, the close and efficient cooperation between the offices of the Board of Management and also between the Board of Management and the Supervisory Board, open internal and external corporate communications, orderly accounting and audits of the financial statements and responsible risk management.

-On the company’s website at https://www.jungheinrich.com/en/investor-relations, readers can find financial publications, documents relating to the Annual General Meeting, information on the remuneration of the Board of Management and Supervisory Board, rules of procedure for the Supervisory Board, the financial calendar with all important dates, particularly for analysts, investors, shareholder associations and the media, ad hoc announcements and press releases along with compulsory statements, especially regarding securities transactions involving members of the Board of Management and Supervisory Board, and any related persons acquiring or selling company shares ("Managers’ Transactions") subject to obligatory reporting, voting rights notifications submitted to the company and other company information.
+On the company’s website at https://www.jungheinrich.com/investor-relations, readers can find financial publications, documents relating to the Annual General Meeting, information on the remuneration of the Board of Management and Supervisory Board, rules of procedure for the Supervisory Board, the financial calendar with all important dates, particularly for analysts, investors, shareholder associations and the media, any ad hoc announcements and press releases along with compulsory statements, especially regarding securities transactions involving members of the Board of Management and Supervisory Board, and any related persons acquiring or selling company shares (managers’ transactions) subject to obligatory reporting, voting rights notifications submitted to the company and other company information.

 The way in which the company is managed and controlled by the Board of Management and Supervisory Board is described below.